Rotary vane vs. rotary screw compressors: what’s the difference?

 Both oil-free and oil-lubricated screw compressors are available:

-Oil-free screw compressors: They regulate internal temperature levels using different methods without relying on oil as a lubricant.
-Designs vary within oil-free models, including ones where the rotors don’t conduct heat and remain cooler, water-cooled rotors, or air-cooled rotor systems.
+Oil-free screw compressors: Oil-free compressors, such as Atlas Copco’s Class 0-certified models, are essential for industries like food processing and pharmaceuticals, where contamination-free air is critical.
 These compressors remove the risk of oil contaminating compressed air, which is requested by the likes of food or pharmaceutical industries.

 Oil-lubricated screw compressors: They regulate internal temperatures by sitting the rotors in oil.
 With the screw compressor lubricated, it runs cooler, creates excellent seals, and reduces potential noise caused by operational friction.
 These models use a system of filters, dryers, and other methods to remove oil residue and moisture present in the compressed air.
+Atlas Copco’s GA range features innovative oil-separation systems that minimise oil carryover while maintaining energy efficiency.

 Rotary Vane vs Rotary Screw Compressors: What’s the Difference?